raj-prince/learn-java/README.md

    new instance variables.
 But due to change in class serialVersionUID will be change which may result problem at the time of deserialization.
 Hence we give a final serialVersionUID for a class which remains constant for the class.

+# Message Passing using Socket Networking:

+* A Socket connection means the two machines have information about each other, including network location (IP address) and TCP port.

+* Socket provides InputStream for reading a message and OutputStream for writing something.

+* Here, we only illustrated a simple demo of message passing b/w two devices using socket.